Debra Katz: Dawn Dunning

-Patricia Wulf, Angela Turner Wilson and other Placido Domingo Accusers
+Patricia Wulf, Angela Turner Wilson and other Placido Domingo accusers

 Debra Katz represents Patricia Wulf, the first woman to come forward publicly with information detailing the sexual harassment allegations against opera star Plácido Domingo, and Angela Turner Wilson, another professional singer with similar claims regarding Domingo.
 In interviews with the Associated Press and National Public Radio, Ms. Wulf detailed Domingo's repeated unwelcome sexual advances and propositions that created a sexually hostile work environment for women.

 Wulf and Wilson's accusations ultimately led to Domingo withdrawing from his Metropolitan Opera performances and submitting his resignation as the director of the Los Angeles Opera.
 Domingo has either withdrawn from or been removed from all scheduled performances with U.S. opera companies, and several in Europe.

 In February 2020, it was reported that the American Guild of Musical Artists (AGMA) reached a deal in which it would limit the union's comments about the investigation into Domingo, and Domingo would pay the union $500,000.
 The deal fell apart after details were made public by the Associated Press.
 Domingo has since withdrawn from AGMA.

 Dr. Rick Bright

-Debra Katz represents Dr. Rick Bright, a federal scientist who served as director of the Department of Health and Human Services’ Biomedical Advanced Research and Development Authority until his removal in April 2020.
+Debra Katz and Lisa Banks represent Dr. Rick Bright, a federal scientist who served as director of the Department of Health and Human Services’ Biomedical Advanced Research and Development Authority until his removal in April 2020.

 Dr. Bright alleged that he was retaliated against after raising concerns about the federal government's lack of medical protective equipment, and its apparent unwillingness to take urgent action to adequately prepare for and respond to the coronavirus pandemic.
 Additionally, Dr. Bright objected to the Trump administration's “reckless and chaotic” response to the pandemic, and the administration's promotion of potentially dangerous drugs – specifically, the antimalarial drug hydroxychloroquine – through approval processes, despite pressure from his superiors who Dr. Bright believed were acting on political motivations, rather than scientific merit.

 Following his termination from the Department of Health and Human Services, Dr. Bright accepted a position with the Rockefeller Foundation as Senior Vice President of Pandemic Prevention and Response.
 In August 2021, it was announced that Dr. Bright had reached a settlement with the government for an undisclosed amount.

 Chloe Caras

-Katz represented Chloe Caras, a former Director of Operations for Isabella Eatery in her sexual harassment and retaliation lawsuit against celebrity chef Mike Isabella, Mike Isabella Concepts, and four of his business partners.
+Katz represented Chloe Caras, a former director of operations for Isabella Eatery in her sexual harassment and retaliation lawsuit against celebrity chef Mike Isabella, Mike Isabella Concepts, and four of his business partners.
 The lawsuit was settled in May 2018.
 The financial terms of the settlement remain confidential, but included is a binding agreement requiring the restaurant company to implement harassment training and stronger policies to prevent future sexual harassment.

 Christine Blasey Ford

-Katz represents Christine Blasey Ford, professor at Palo Alto University, who in September 2018 alleged that U.S. Supreme Court nominee Brett Kavanaugh sexually assaulted her in the early 1980s, when they were both teenagers.
+Debra Katz and Lisa Banks represented Christine Blasey Ford, professor at Palo Alto University, who in September 2018 alleged that U.S. Supreme Court nominee Brett Kavanaugh sexually assaulted her in the early 1980s, when they were both teenagers.
 Dr. Ford later testified before the Senate Judiciary Committee.